jayasurya17/police-stop-outcome/final_report.md

 1) The first approach is to apply `KNN` on the entire dataset by selecting n number of neighbors.
 Implementation of this is written in `knn_accuracy_on_entire_dataset` method which can be found in `knn_analysis.py`
 2) The second approach is to find accuracy by using `cross_val_score` with 5 folds on KNN.
 Implementation of this is written in `knn_apply_cross_val_score` method which can be found in `knn_analysis.py`

-   These two approaches will show how clustered the data is and also give an insight into if the model is overfitting the data
+   These two approaches will show how clustered the data is and give an insight into if the model is overfitting the data

 3) The third approach is to reduce the dataset into n number of features using `PCA` and then apply `KNN` on the dataset.
 Implementation of this is written in `apply_pca_and_compare` method which can be found in `knn_analysis.py`